vitest-dev/vitest/docs/guide/cli.md

   To run tests against changes made in the last commit, you can use `--changed HEAD~1`.
 You can also pass commit hash (e.g. `--changed 09a9920`) or branch name (e.g. `--changed origin/develop`).

   If paired with the [`forceRerunTriggers`](/config/#forcereruntriggers) config option it will run the whole test suite if at least one of the files listed in the `forceRerunTriggers` list changes.
+By default, changes to the Vitest config file and `package.json` will always rerun the whole suite.

 ### shard